thmuch/texel/README.md

 ![Texel main window on Atari Falcon 030](Screenshots/screenshot.gif)

+Texel was built using [Pure Pascal](https://www.application-systems.de/purepascal/) (an Object Pascal dialect for Atari/TOS/MagiC systems).
+Some time during development of one of the Texel updates my compiler suddenly stopped working &ndash; I had hit a hard limit of the number of methods allowed per object...
+As Texel's distributor was the distributor of Pure Pascal as well, I managed to get a special version of the Pure Pascal compiler that allowed for a larger virtual method table (VMT).
+The latest Pure Pascal releases contain that patch, so using Pure Pascal 1.1.x you should be able to build Texel from the sources in this repo (others already did so successfully).

 While I was coding, [Götz Hoffart](https://68k.computer/) was testing the software, reporting bugs, making sugestions for improvements &ndash;
 and he wrote the German manual.
-Distribution of the German version was done by Heidelberg-based company [Application Systems](https://www.application-systems.de/texel/indexa.html);
+Distribution of the German version was done by Heidelberg-based company [Application Systems](https://www.application-systems.de/texel/indexa.html) ("ASH");
 pretty famous at that time, and they're still in business today (selling Mac &amp; PC software and games).
 The English version was translated and distributed by [System Solutions](https://www.system-solutions.co.uk/) in London.